 The Ultimate Luxury Safari: Top 5 Private Game Reserves in Sabi Sands

-The Evolution of Ultra-High-End Wilderness Travel
+Ultra-High-End Travel

 The concept of a luxury safari has shifted from gold-plated faucets to "intellectual luxury"—the privilege of having 65,000 hectares of pristine wilderness almost entirely to yourself.
 Sabi Sands remains the undisputed king of this niche because it shares an unfenced border with Kruger National Park, allowing wildlife to migrate freely, yet it is entirely privately owned.